- A

 If you could please take a moment to read this message I would be most grateful.

 MRI and CT imaging have confirmed I have Craniocervical and Atlantoaxial Instability in my neck causing my spinal cord to be abnormally stretched and compressed, leading to cervicomedullary syndrome.
-You can read a more detailed explanation in the medical reports attached to this fundraiser or by clicking here
+You can read a more detailed explanation by clicking here

 The above is causing me to be in huge amounts of pain which I have been living with for 14 years, and is only becoming progressively worse.
 At its onset I had only musculoskeletal pain, but over the years it has progressed to neuropathic pain in my face, head, eye (effecting vision), left arm and left leg.
 More recently I have developed weakness/numbness down the left side of my body and neurological tremors (dystonia).